renatolinsdigital/javascript-functions/README.md

 ### Conclusion:

-Master JavaScript by mastering functions!
-They're core for reusing logic, and structuring projects.
+Functions are core for reusing logic, structuring projects and mastering Javascript.
 Learn parameters, returns, and scoping.
 Grasp declarations, expressions, and the differences between regular and arrow functions.
 Understand this behavior and higher-order functions.
 Use IIFE for private scopes.
-Functions unlock JavaScript's power.
+Learning functions is one of the first steps to unlock JavaScript's power.
 Dive in, experiment, and level up!
 Happy coding!